mcellteam/swift-ir/docs/user/alignem_swift/AlignEM_SWiFT_Quick_Example.rst

 along with the current scale and the current "layer" in the stack.

-Once a particular scale has been aligned, you may move to the next scale to align those images.
+Once a particular scale has been aligned, you may move to the next scale to align_all those images.
 Eventually, the "scale_1" images will be aligned:

 .. image:: ./images/AlignEM_SWiFT_Aligned_Scale1.png